 Quick Summary

-• Gibraltar's rental market is healthy, making absentee landlordship viable but not passive
+- Gibraltar's rental market is professional and compact, making remote landlordship genuinely viable

-• A local property manager is effectively essential for remote landlords
+- A licensed local property manager is effectively essential for absentee owners

-• Key responsibilities include: rent collection, maintenance coordination, tenant relations, and compliance
+- Key responsibilities: rent collection, maintenance coordination, tenant relations, and compliance

-• Regular in-person visits (at least annually) are strongly recommended even with good management in place
+- Regular in-person visits, at least once a year, are strongly recommended even with good management in place

 Is It Realistic to Manage Remotely?

 Gibraltar's rental market is small and professional enough that remote management is realistic, provided you have the right people and systems in place.
-The territory's size actually works in your favour: licensed letting agents know their tenants, tradespeople are relatively accessible, and the legal framework is well established.
+The territory's size works in your favour: licensed letting agents know their tenants, tradespeople are relatively accessible, and the legal framework under the Landlord and Tenant Act 1983 (updated 2013) is well established.

-Where remote landlords run into trouble is when they try to save money by cutting corners on professional management.
+Where remote landlords run into trouble is when they try to save money by cutting professional management out of the picture.
 Self-managing from abroad introduces communication delays, no local presence for emergencies, and no one to notice problems before they become expensive.
 For most remote landlords, the management fee pays for itself many times over compared to the cost of problems caught late.

 What a Gibraltar Property Manager Should Handle

-Full management fees in Gibraltar typically run at 8–12% of monthly rent, with letting fees (for finding tenants) charged separately at roughly one month's rent.
-For a property renting at £2,000/month, you're looking at £160–£240/month in management fees, which is a reasonable cost for removing the operational burden entirely.
+Full management fees in Gibraltar typically run at 8 to 12 percent of monthly rent, with letting fees for finding tenants charged separately at roughly one month's rent.
+For a property renting at £2,000 per month, that is £160 to £240 per month in management fees.
+That is a reasonable cost for removing the operational burden entirely when you are living abroad.

 Setting Up the Right Tenancy Agreement